Birdy (bicycle): Average price

 In the UK, the entry-level model (World Sport) cost £939 (in 2013) to permit purchase under cycle-to-work schemes.
 High-end titanium models (rare outside Japan and Taiwan) can cost over US$4,500.
 Japan, Indonesia, Malaysia, Singapore, Taiwan and China are the biggest markets for these bikes and customised spares are available from companies like Colorplus and Ridea.
 In Japan, the bike is distributed as the Bianchi Fretta (OEM) and BD-1.
 The cheapest model in Australia was A$1,400 in 2015 and around A$2000 in 2021.

 The Birdy is distributed in Europe by Riese und Müller, in Japan by Pacific Cycles Japan, in North America through dealers B-Fold. and in Australia by St.Kilda Cycles (until 2013, then again from 2015).
 Some distributors make custom modifications to the bicycle including better suspension dampers and wheels.

 Uses and advantages

 With its wide range of gearing options, stiff frame and basic suspension, the Birdy is suitable not only for commuting but also for longer distance touring.

 The combination of smooth but stiff ride, fold, and quirky looks have created a fetish for the Birdy in Japan and other parts of Asia.
 It also has a large following in the UK, Europe, the US, and Australia.
 The Birdy's folded size is similar to the 20-inch Dahon folders: larger than a Brompton, but significantly smaller than a Bike Friday (including the Tikit).

-Advantages:
+The Birdy's advantages over conventional bicycles and other folding ones are: